geoffrich/geoffrich.net/src/posts/svelte-$-meanings.md

 ## Accessing store values

 The other primary use of `$` you'll see in a Svelte component is when referencing the current value of a store.
 In Svelte, a [store](https://svelte.dev/tutorial/writable-stores) is any object with a `subscribe` method that allows you to be notified when the value of the store changes.
+It's especially useful when you want a reactive value to be accessible from muliple components in your application, since the store can live outside of a Svelte component.

 If you wanted to get the current value of a store in a Svelte component and have it automatically update when the store changes, you could do something like the following.

 ```svelte
 <script>